Overall bandwidth usage throttling

 To enable this feature, update the NormadBranch WLanBlipSecs registry value to 20 seconds or more.
 By default, it is 0.

-You can also control which service set identifier (SSID) Nomad connects to by managing a list.
+Irrespective of the WLanBlipSecs setting, you can also control which service set identifier (SSID) Nomad connects to by managing a list.
 To do this, update the NomadBranch WLanProfileList registry value with a comma-delimited list of SSIDs or use the wildcard (*) character for any SSID.
 For example:

 Setting intra-day work rates